Get,

 • Spotting followed by heavier bleeding.

-• Painful pre-labour contractions of the uterus.
+• Painful pre-labor contractions of the uterus.

 • Bleeding triggered by sexual intercourse or a medical examination.